SyndicateProtocol/syndicate-appchains/synd-contracts/docs-pre-audit/AUDIT_README.md

    Then the following steps are executed:

    - validators called sequencers will submit transactions to the Metabase sequencer chain
-   - These transactions are received by the SyndicateSequencerChain
+   - These transactions are received by the SyndicateSequencingChain
    - The SequencingModuleChecker validates them against all requirement modules
    - If approved, transactions are sequenced in a deterministic order
    - Batches are created and submitted to the Layer 1 for settlement